 The JLPT is an internationally recognised qualification for non-native speakers, sponsored by the Japan Foundation and the Japan Educational Exchange and Services.
 In the UK the test is administered by the SOAS Language Centre, University of London (and separately at the University of Edinburgh) on behalf of the Japan Foundation.

-The next est date in the UK is Sunday the 2nd, Decenber 2018.
+The test dates in the UK are Sunday the 7th, July and Sunday 1st December, 2019.
 The Japanese Language Proficiency Tests are held at SOAS, University of London.

 English Language Requirement (for those whose first language is not English):